 Bye Bye Slugs

-Slugs are one of the worst, not just because they look gross and leave those silvery trails everywhere, but because they have 14,000 teeth that will just eat, eat and eat some more.
-But instead of forking out a ton of money for expensive slug killer or special slug traps, there are some much simpler hacks to deploy.
-It’s simple stuff too.
-If you’ve got slugs attacking your potting plants, just pop some Vaseline at the base and the top of your pots and watch those slugs slip off.
+Slugs are one of the worst.
+It’s not just because they look gross and leave those silvery trails everywhere.
+But because they have 14,000 teeth that will just eat, eat and eat some more.
+But no need to fork out a ton of money for slug killers or special slug traps.
+Because there are some much simpler hacks to deploy.
+If slugs attack your potting plants, just pop some Vaseline at the base and top of your pots and watch those slugs slip off.
 If you want to get rid of slug slime and stop them coming back, make a little vinegar spray.
 You could even sprinkle some salt around your beds to deter those little suckers.

 Save On Seed Trays

 Seed trays can quickly add up to an eye-watering amount (don’t believe us, just check your bank statements).
-What you should use instead are things like fruit punnets and egg cartons (empty ones obviously), which are absolutely ideal for planting little seedlings.
-Egg cartons are absolutely perfect for this because a) they have separate sections and b) loads of them are made from recycled paper, which means you can just pop them in the ground when the seedlings are ready for the big, bad world.
+You should instead use fruit punnets and egg cartons (empty ones obviously).
+Because these are absolutely ideal for planting little seedlings.
+Egg cartons are absolutely perfect for two reasons. a) they have separate sections and b) loads of them are made from recycled paper.
+This means you can just pop them in the ground when the seedlings are ready for the big, bad world.
 Give it three weeks and your egg carton will have decomposed too, making the transfer part of the process so-so simple.

 DIY Sprinkler Systems